 Skip to content

-This page summarizes high-level feature differences between DecentDB, SQLite, and DuckDB.
+This page summarizes high-level feature differences between DecentDB, SQLite, and DuckDB, then points to deeper comparison guides for other embedded databases that developers may consider instead of DecentDB.

 This comparison was written against: - SQLite 3.51.2 (sqlite3 CLI) - DuckDB v1.4.3 (duckdb CLI)

-DecentDB is currently at v2.0.0.
+DecentDB's current workspace version is v2.15.0.
 This document describes the current feature set and constraints; details may change as DecentDB continues to evolve.

-DecentDB is intentionally scoped around: - Priority #1: durable ACID writes (WAL-based) - Priority #2: fast reads - Concurrency model: single process, one writer, many concurrent reader threads - SQL goal: a practical, Postgres-like subset for common application queries
+DecentDB is intentionally scoped around: - Priority #1: durable ACID writes (WAL-based) - Priority #2: fast reads - Concurrency model: one writer, many concurrent readers, with local native cross-process WAL coordination when the VFS supports it - SQL goal: a practical, Postgres-like subset for common application queries

 SQLite and DuckDB are used as behavioral baselines for many SQL features, but DecentDB does not aim to be a drop-in replacement for either.